headblockhead/dotfiles/README.md

 *It's actually surprisingly simple!*

+**This guide doubles as an installation guide for nixos.
+If you already know how to install nixos, you can skip to Step 9 - Installing Home-Manager**

 1. Creating an install USB.

     To install nixos, we will need the [nixos minimal stable iso](https://channels.nixos.org/nixos-22.05/latest-nixos-minimal-x86_64-linux.iso).
 This ISO contains many useful command-line tools for installing nixos.
 Download it and write it to a USB using your prefered USB writing tool.